And besides loving honey, I love bees and have been toying with the idea of getting a hive or two.

 Add in the kumquats and bring back to a boil.
 Reduce heat to a simmer and cook until the kumquats are tender and all the whites are gone.
 It takes approximately 20 minutes.

 Keep cooking until the sauce is reduced to a thick syrup.
 Remove from heat and let cool to room temperature.
-I spooned these into a sterile jar for use on our dessert later tonight.
+I spooned these into a sterile jar and refrigerated them for later use.